A mother laughs as she plays with her baby sitting on her lap

 It’s best for your baby to introduce all the allergens as you’re weaning them.
 There’s no need to hold off doing so unless your healthcare provider recommends it.
 Here are some tips and guidelines:

 • Introduce the foods one-by-one.
 Don’t introduce more than one allergen at a time.
-This way, you’ll know for sure what causes an allergic reaction if your baby has one.
+This way, you’ll know for sure what causes a reaction if your baby has one.

-• You could start with dairy, then hard boiled eggs (mashed up) and then smooth nut butters.
+There is no recommended order for introducing allergens, but it’s best to first introduce the foods they are more likely to meet in their environment.
+You could start with dairy, then hard boiled eggs (mashed up) and then smooth nut butters, soya or wheat.
 An easy way to introduce dairy is to add milk or yoghurt to the purées you make.
-Another is if you choose to do complimentary feeding with your baby; complimentary feeding is when you introduce your baby to solid foods while still formula feeding for some meals.
+If your baby is already taking formula, they already are tolerant to dairy.

-• For nut butters, I recommend adding some hot water to loosen it, then add it to their porridge or just spoon-feed them a couple of portions.
+For nut butters, I recommend adding some hot water to loosen it, then add it to their porridge or just spoon-feed them a couple of portions.
+Never give whole or chopped nuts, but you can crush them up instead and then sprinkle this powder onto your baby’s food.
+Buy specific types of nuts individually and try them one-by-one, rather than buying mixed bags, to know for sure which nut your baby is reacting or tolerant to.

 • When giving your baby any of the allergens for the first couple of times, give them the food directly off a spoon.
-Don’t give them the spoon or the food to feed themselves; this is to make sure that the least amount of food as possible gets onto their skin.
-This could potentially cause their skin to become sensitised to the food.
-Applying a barrier cream or ointment around their mouth before giving them food is a useful tip.
+Don’t give them the spoon or the food to feed themselves.
+This is to make sure that the new food goes into their system through their mouth rather than through their skin.
+Applying a barrier cream or ointment around their mouth before giving them food is also a useful tip.
+It also helps as some acidic foods such as raw tomatoes or strawberries can cause an irritation around the mouth that could be mistaken for an allergic reaction.

 • If your baby doesn’t like an allergen food the first time they try it, don’t force them.
 But try again every couple of days until they get used to it.
 You can also find ways to disguise the allergen, such as mashed potato mixed with some milk or feeding them products that have milk in it, like cheese.
 Just avoid mixing more than one new allergen together at a time.